-"Take the horse up to Daddy Mycroft's," said a stout,
+"Take the horse up to Daddy My-

-black-bearded man, who seemed to be their leader.
+who seemed to be their leader.
 "It is no mere dragooner hack," but a comely, full-blooded brute which will fetch sixty pieces at the least.
 Your share of that, Peter, will buy salve and plaster for your cut."

 "Ha, houndsfoot!" cried the Dutchman, shaking his fist at me.
 "You would strike Peter, would you?
 You would draw Peter's blood, would you?
-Tausend teufel, man! if you and I were together upon the hillside we should see vich vas the petter man."
+Tausend teufel, man! if you and I were together upon the hill-side we should see vich vas the petter man."